Denis Glover: Military service

 His work at the Press was interrupted by service with the Royal Navy in World War II.
 He had wanted to join the Royal New Zealand Navy but as there were no suitable vacancies he applied under a programme which sent New Zealand naval recruits to the United Kingdom on loan to the Royal Navy.
-He left Christchurch for Auckland, then embarking on the Dominion Monarch for Shortly Gate, England, arriving in February 1942.
+He left Christchurch for Auckland, then embarking on the Dominion Monarch for at Shotley, Suffolk, England, arriving in February 1942.

 After a short period of training he was assigned to the newly completed destroyer for its sea trials.
 The Onslaught was then tasked with escorting Arctic convoys to Murmansk, Russia.
 In 1943 Glover undertook officer training at being promoted to Lieutenant on 29 October.
 He was placed in command of infantry landing craft LCI(S) 516.
 During this time he provided sea training for various infantry units and took part in sorties across the Channel to France.
 In June 1944 he took Lord Lovat's 6th commando brigade 2 Troop under Lt-Colonel Mills-Roberts, to Ouistreham, Normandy (near Sword Beach) on D-Day earning a Distinguished Service Cross for bravery.
 Glover and his crew had rescued 233 Warwickshire Regiment infantrymen from the sinking LCI(L) 130 and later that same day the crew of a sister ship LCI(S) 517, which was under command of a fellow New Zealander Lieutenant Joseph Gaunt.
 Glover returned to New Zealand in 1944 and joined the Royal New Zealand Naval Volunteer Reserve where he rose to the rank of Lieutenant-Commander on 29 October 1951.

 In 1975, Glover was presented with the Soviet Union's war veterans medal for his service on the Russian convoys.